On an example of quiver DT/relative GW correspondence: Examples

 It follows from the above discussion of $\F_1(0,4)$ that $\tilde{Z}$ is obtained from $\F_2$ by blowing-up $d_1+1$ points on the divisor dual to the ray of direction $(1,2)$, one point on the divisor dual to the ray of direction $(-1,0)$.

 As

 it follows from Section \ref{quiver_construction} that the corresponding quiver and dimension vectors are given by

 with $d_1$ vertices of dimension $1$ on the left.
 This quiver is acyclic and so Theorem \ref{main_thm_precise} applies.
-Remark that for $d_1=d_2$, this quiver reduces to the quiver describing the $\PP^2(4,1)$ example, i.e.\ $\PP^2$ relatively to a conic.
-Indeed, in this case, $\beta.C_{-1}=0$, and the geometry can be directly reduced from $\F_1$ to $\PP^2$.
+Remark that for $d_1=d_2$, this quiver reduces to the quiver describing the $\PP^2(4,1)$ example, that is, \ $\PP^2$ relatively to a conic.
+Indeed, in this case, $\beta \cdot C_{-1}=0$, and the geometry can be directly reduced from $\F_1$ to $\PP^2$.

 We consider $Y=\F_1$.
 We denote $C_{-1}$, $C_1$, $f_0$, $f_\infty$ the toric divisors of $\F_1$ so that $C_{-1}^2=-1$, $C_1^2=1$, $f_0^2=f_\infty^2=0$.
 We have the linear equivalence relations $f_0 \sim f_\infty$ and $C_1 \sim C_{-1}+f_0$.